crdrisko/drychem/common-utilities/README.md

 │       │   └── ...
 │       ├── library1.hpp
 │       └── ...
-└── libs
+├── libs
-    └── library1
+│   └── library1
-        ├── docs
+│       ├── docs
+│       │   └── ...
+│       ├── samples
+│       │   └── ...
+│       └── tests
+│           ├── testAllLibrary1Functions.cpp
 │           └── ...
+└── src
-        ├── samples
+    ├── library1
-        │   └── ...
+    |    └── ...
-        └── tests
-            ├── testAllLibrary1Functions.cpp
     └── ...
 ```

-The `libs` directory contains information about the specific library, such as the documentation, example code samples, source code (if any), and unit tests.
+The `libs` directory contains information about the specific library, such as the documentation, example code samples, and unit tests.
 The `include/common-utils` directory is where the header files for the library are stored.
 Note that the `libraryName.hpp` file serves as the public API of the library and should be `#include`'d in a user's project.
 The files in the `libraryName` directory contain the internal implementation details and are subject to change without notice.

+## C++ Applications

+The applications associated with the Common-Utilities project provide "real-world" examples that utilize a number of the libraries in the project.
+Currently, the `passphrase` example takes a list of words and randomly generates a passphrase based on the number of words requested.
+By simulating the dice rolls, you can quickly generate passphrases for a strong and easy-to-remember password.

 ## Bash Scripts